dasalgadoc/testing-in-go/05-instances_on_test/README.md

 You can combine builder with the random data generation to create complex instances with half define and half random data.

+- Object mother is a set of static functions.

 ## ❗️ Object mother with named parameters

 Named parameters are a language feature that allows you to pass parameters to a function in any order.
 This feature is not available in Go, but we can emulate it with a function that receives a map of parameters.